Filmora

 Conclusion

 Fading in or fading out audio files in Adobe After Effects doesn't require much effort, as you have to add a few keyframes to the file and adjust the Audio Level value.
 However, finding the best way to improve the quality of your soundtrack by applying these effects may take some practice.
-Do you often add Fade in and fade out audio effects in AE?
-Leave a comment below and share your experiences with us.
+If you're also working with Adobe Premiere, exploring Adobe Premiere Tips for audio transitions can further enhance your editing workflow.

 If you want to fade in/out audio easily, we recommend using Filmora.
 It is designed for people who wish to edit professional videos with simple-to-use features.
 Besides Fade in/out audio in Filmora, you can automatically sync audio to video.
 Download it now to have a try (free)!